openguard-bot/openguard/README.md

 ## Usage

-Once started, AIMod will join your Discord server and begin monitoring activity according to your configuration.
+Once started, OpenGuard will join your Discord server and begin monitoring activity according to your configuration.

 - Use `!help` in Discord to view available commands.
 - Moderators can adjust rules and actions via the configuration file or bot commands (if enabled).